 Believe it or not, Easter is right around the corner.
 It will be here before you know it, and it’s always a good idea to start preparing early.
-If you’re looking for ways to make this wonderful spring holiday more meaningful and fun for your children, try incorporating some of these creative ways to celebrate Easter ideas into your celebrations.
+If you’re looking for ways to make this wonderful spring holiday more meaningful and fun for your children, try incorporating some of these creative ways to celebrate Easter ideas into your Easter celebrations.

 Creative Ways to Celebrate Easter with Your Kids

-Grab each of your kids a personalized Easter basket, place the first clue inside them, then set the basket outside their bedroom door for a surprise they can wake up to.
+Grab each of your kids a personalized Easter basket.
+Place the first clue inside of the basket.
+Then set the basket outside their bedroom door for a surprise they can wake up to.
 The first clue can lead to another in the living room, then another in the guest bathroom, and so on.
-Each clue could feature a fun treat.
+Each clue could also feature a fun treat.
 It will help them cultivate their detective skills, and they’ll discover their final surprise in the hiding spot of your choice.

-You could also have a paint party with ceramic pots and help your kids plant seeds to harvest later in the summer.
-This way they can watch the plants grow over the weeks leading up to Easter Sunday, and will also teach them a wonderful lesson about care and commitment.
+You could also have a paint party with ceramic pots.
+It’s the perfect time to help your kids plant seeds to harvest later in the summer.
+This way they can watch the plants grow over the weeks leading up to Easter Sunday.
+It will also teach them a wonderful lesson about care and commitment.